This 24 Hour travel pass is valid on the metro, tram, trolley bus, bus and boat in and around Budapest city centre.Daily Travel Pass

 If there is one thing to put on your list of sights to see in Budapest it has to be the Hungarian Parliament Building.
 The building itself is impressive and sits nicely on the riverside.
 As you walk around it you begin to appreciates its size and magnificence, but its inside is the real gem.

-The rear view and interior of the parliament building equally match the riverside view
+The rear view and interior of the parliament building rival the riverside view

-Internal tours, which include the viewing of heavily guarded Changing Of The GuardsCrown Jewels, can either be Buy Tickets OnlineBooked Online or purchased directly from the Hungarian Parliament Visitor CentreHungarian Parliament Visitor Centre located at the end of Balassi Bálint Utca (Behind and opposite the parliament building).
-It doubles up as a ticket office and café.
+Internal tours, which include the viewing of heavily guarded Changing Of The GuardsCrown Jewels, can either be Buy Tickets OnlineBooked Online or purchased directly from the Hungarian Parliament Visitor CentreHungarian Parliament Visitor Centre.
 Tours are in English, French, German, Hebrew, Italian, Russian and Spanish.

 NOTE - Although tours start at certain times, such as 9:45am and 10am for the English tours, you will never get a ticket for those tours if you queue up at the booking office.
 Why?
 Because even if you get there by 9:30am, at the front of the queue, the booking office staff will be so slow at opening their booths (usually around 9:45am, if not 10am) that it will be virtually impossible to purchase a ticket and then join the tour.
 Hungarians are not known for their speed at a booth/counter, even with technology by their side.
 And they do not care about long queues, customer services or losing business.